jreisinger/algorithms-with-perl/README.md

 # Mastering Algorithms with Perl

 Algorithms implemented in Perl.
-Or Python :-).
+Or Python.
+Or C :-).

 Books:

+* Mastering Algorithms with Perl
 * Grokking Algorithms
-* Mastering Algorithms with Perl
+* Programming in C